Duoc UC: Specialization and continuing education

 Through the specialization programs, people and companies can opt for different courses, diplomas and also study plans, transforming them into complete study plans that allow the student to articulate and validate careers of the institution or also to focus them on their professional development.

 Extension and Branches UC

-See the main list with hyperlinks available in: Duoc UC on spanish wikipedia.
+See the main list with hyperlinks available in: DuocUC on spanish wikipedia.